-Updates to the campus community about any particular case resulting in a Public Safety Notice, when deemed necessary, may be distributed via blast email, posted on the University website, included in electronic campus LiveSafe transmission.
+Updates to the campus community about any case resulting in a Public Safety Notice, when deemed necessary, may be distributed via blast email, posted on the University website, included in electronic campus LiveSafe transmission.
+Unlike Campus Safety Alerts, Public Safety Notices may be segmented to a specific population of the campus community.